Skip to content

 curl -s -o /dev/null -w "%{http_code}" https://httpbun-k3s.example.com/.env

-A dedicated Go+htmx web application at security-k3s.example.com provides a browser-based alternative to cscli for most CrowdSec operations.
+A dedicated Go+htmx web application at security-k3s.example.com provides a browser-based interface for managing Sentinel configuration and viewing security analytics.
 Protected by Authentik forward-auth.

 Source: services/security-dashboard/.
-Deploy: docker builddocker push erfianugrah/security-dashboard:latestkubectl rollout restart.
-See security-stack.md for full details.
+Deploy: docker build --platform linux/arm64 -t erfianugrah/security-dashboard:latest .docker pushkubectl rollout restart deployment/security-dashboard -n security-dashboard.
+See security-stack.md for full architecture details.

 Terminal window